hysanlam/DLRA_DEIM_tensor/README.md

-This is a software library that reproduces numerical experiments from the manuscript.
+This is a software library that reproduces numerical experiments from the manuscript by Benjamin Carrel, Daniel Kressner, Hei Yin Lam and Bart Vandereycken titled 'Interpolatory Dynamical Low-Rank Approximation: Theoretical Foundations and Algorithms'.
 We used the Tensor Toolbox for the computation.